John Bullock

 Biography

-An inorganic chemist, Bullock pursues research in the electrochemistry of luminescent transition metal compounds and has published research articles in The Journal of the American Chemical Society, Inorganic Chemistry, The Journal of Physical Chemistry, and Inorganica Chimica Acta.
-He is also interested in the structure of chemical education and has been developing an innovative curriculum with Janet Foley—his chemistry colleague at Bennington—that integrates general chemistry and organic chemistry, along with other relevant topics.
-He is a strong proponent of research in the undergraduate curriculum; his students have presented results at national and regional meetings of the American Chemical Society and at the National Conference on Undergraduate Research.
-Bullock previously taught chemistry and related disciplines at the University of Washington, Central Washington University, and Evergreen State College.
+An inorganic chemist, Bullock examines the electrochemistry of transition metal photocatalysts.
+The aim of this work is to elucidate the reactivity of species that are relevant to processes that could harness solar energy via the production of high energy materials.
+He has published research articles in The Journal of the American Chemical Society, Inorganic Chemistry, The Journal of Physical Chemistry, Inorganica Chimica Acta, and The Australian Journal of Chemistry.
+He is a strong proponent of research in the undergraduate curriculum and has co-authored several papers with his students at Bennington.
+Bullock is also interested in reforming the traditional structure of chemical education, particularly with respect to ways in which general chemistry and organic chemistry can be integrated.
+He previously taught chemistry and related disciplines at the University of Washington, Central Washington University, and The Evergreen State College.
 BA, State University of New York, Plattsburgh; PhD, University of Minnesota; postdoctoral, University of Washington.
 Bullock has taught at Bennington since 2002.
-He currently serves as the Acting Provost and the Associate Dean for Faculty Affairs.
+He served as the Associate Dean for Faculty Affairs from Spring 2018-Spring 2021 and as Acting Provost from Fall 2019-Spring 2021.
+Bullock was appointed Dean of Faculty in July 2024.

 Courses